hawtio/hawtio/hawtio-web/src/main/webapp/app/camel/doc/help.md

 * Lists of all routes in each Camel applications and their runtime statistics
 * Manage the lifecycle of all Camel applications and their routes, so you can restart / stop / pause / resume, etc.
 * Graphical representation of the running routes along with real time metrics
+* Live tracing and debugging of running routes
 * Profile the running routes with real time runtime statics; detailed specified per processor
-* Live tracing and debugging of running routes
+* Browsing and sending messages to Camel endpoint

 #### Camel Tree ####